 Sherry Johnson was forced to marry her rapist at 11 — and now her story is helping to ban child marriage in Florida pic.twitter.com/oByyFbGtTK— NowThis (@nowthisnews) February 5, 2018

-Granted, there are some age restrictions for marriage in many states.
-For example, in New Hampshire, boys can get married at 14, and girls as young as 13 can wed, whereas some states – like Texas, California, and Maine (among otheres) – have no age floor.
-However, child marriage is technically legal in every single US state.
+Granted, there are some marital age restrictions in many states.
+For example, in New Hampshire, boys can get married at 14, and girls as young as 13 can wed, whereas some states – such as Texas, California, and Maine, among others – have no age floor.
+Despite these scant limitations, child marriage is technically legal in every single US state.

-While some underage marriages are consensual (for example, a 17-year-old girl marrying an 18-year-old man who is about to be deployed with the army), many are not.
-For young girls, it is often their parents who are forcing them into a marriage, whether for religious, social, or legal reasons.
+While some underage marriages are consensual (for example, a 17-year-old girl marrying an 18-year-old man who about to be deployed with the army), many are not.
+For young girls, their parents often force them into a marriage, whether for religious, social, or legal reasons.

-Protecting the well-being, dignity, and freedom of minors is vital, but the severe bar this bill creates is not necessary to address the concerns voiced by the bill's proponents and does not comport with the sensibilities and, in some cases, the religious customs, of the people of this state.
+"Protecting the well-being, dignity, and freedom of minors is vital, but the severe bar this bill creates is not necessary to address the concerns voiced by the bill's proponents and does not comport with the sensibilities and, in some cases, the religious customs, of the people of this state."